Busy Bodies (USA, 1933)

 "Thanks," says Laurel as he gives Hall the use of a comfortable chair and the remnants of a cigar.

 Stan then points out a giant sign saying 'No Smoking' to bullyboy foreman Tiny Sandford.
 Sandford batters Hall.
+Laurel fights his own battles.

-And that's why I love them.
+That's why I love them.